ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

    :align: center

-Using this data HTA creates many visualizations to identify performance bottlenecks. - Pie charts of the top kernels for each kernel type for each rank. - Bar graphs of the average duration across all ranks for each of the top kernels and for each kernel type.
+Using this data HTA creates many visualizations to identify performance bottlenecks.

+-  **Pie charts** of the top kernels for each kernel type for each rank.
+-  **Bar graphs** of the average duration across all ranks for each of the top kernels and for each kernel type.

 .. figure:: ../images/profiler/kernel_breakdown_plots.png
    :alt: Kernel Breakdown HTA - Plots Example